-The best solution I’ve come across is Yumpu.com.
+The best solution I’ve come across is Yumpu.com for embed PDF in HTML.
 A free embedding solution for PDFs that don’t have any strings attached- no fees and no ads.
 Yumpu converts PDF Files into electronic “magazines” which easily can be embedded into your website.
 That alone was enough to get my attention.
 It turns out that Yumpu is actually awesome.

 1.)
 Just upload your PDF to Yumpu.com:

 2.)
 Get your embed code for your HTML5 flipbook, which can be pasted into your website: